Dan Thompson (footballer): Return to Non-League

 In July, Thompson returned to Hampton & Richmond Borough, making his re-debut for the club on 25 September, against Wingate & Finchley.

 In December 2013, he joined Conference South side Hayes and Yeading United, but he was already departed by their first match of 2014.

 He re-signed for Bognor Regis Town in February 2014, and Farnborough in August 2014.

 In September 2014 he was back Bognor Regis for his third spell, then Redhill in January 2015, Hampton & Richmond Borough once again over the summer of 2015, Walton & Hersham in September 2015, Bedfont Sports in October 2015, Hampton & Richmond Borough again in November 2015, Chipstead in December 2015, and back at Hampton & Richmond Borough in January 2016.

 After being part of the Hampton & Richmond Borough squad that won the 2015–16 Isthmian League Premier Division, he joined Burgess Hill Town in August 2016 after a successful trial.
 He moved to Tonbridge Angels om January 2017.
 In February 2018, manager Steve McKimm released him along with two other players.
 Just over a week later, he signed for Braintree Town, where he won promotion to the National League.
 Thompson made 9 appearances for Braintree following promotion, but following a change of manager, his opportunities became limited.
 He signed for Dulwich Hamlet in December 2018.

 In June 2019, Thompson joined Kingstonian.
 He moved to East Grinstead Town, where he made five appearances before the 2019–20 season was cut short.
 In May 2021, Thompson moved to Margate.
 In January 2022, Margate announced Dan had left by mutual consent.
 He subsequently signed for Whitehawk, scoring once before leaving at the end of the season.

+In September 2023, Thompson joined Bowers & Pitsea.
+He moved to Phoenix Sports just two months later.